cptdanko/file-sharing-app/README.md

 If you like what I am doing, you can [buy me a coffee]

 Click on the next link for more info on the [software engineering career journey] of the author.

+[How to Catch ExpiredJwtException in Spring OncePerRequestFilter]: https://mydaytodo.com/how-to-catch-expiredjwtexception-in-spring-onceperrequestfilter/

 [Upload to AWS S3 bucket from Java Spring Boot app]: https://mydaytodo.com/upload-to-aws-s3-bucket-from-java-spring-boot-app/